patmaddox/cdp_exploration/023_bit_depth/README.md

 4. Compare the original and processed files

 16-bit should be different - jacking up the gain will clip it, and there's no recovering from that.
-32-bit (NO_CLIP_FLOATS=1) should be before and after processing.
+32-bit (NO_CLIP_FLOATS=1) should be identical before and after processing.
 And then there's the scenario where the variable isn't set...
 I guess that will clip.
 It's a bit of a bummer that you even have to remember that, because the whole reason for floating to point is to not have to think about that sort of thing.
 We'll see what happens.